Thinkable-AI/Coding-Challeges/Senior Software Engineer/README.md

 ## Notes for Candidates
 - Focus on demonstrating your ability to integrate complex functionalities in a seamless and user-centric way.
-- While aesthetic design is not the primary focus, ensure that the application provides a basic level of usability and visual appeal.
 - Quality over speed: Aim for a well-structured, maintainable codebase.
 - Adhere to key software engineering principles: DRY, KISS, YAGNI, and SOLID.
 - Ensure the code is readable and maintainable.